Disguised Writing and Anonymous Letters

 Simulated foreign script is an attempt to disguise the writing as belonging to a different script system, for instance, a Latin-script writer who attempts to imitate Arabic or Devanagari letterforms.
 The result is almost always detectable as a simulation because the writer has no genuine command of the target script's stroke sequence, pen-lift positions, or proportion conventions.
 The strokes follow the visual outline of the foreign characters but are constructed in the wrong order and with the wrong pen direction, producing a distinctive "drawn rather than written" quality.

 A critical insight from the SWGDOC (Scientific Working Group for Forensic Document Examination) and the European Network of Forensic Science Institutes (ENFSI) Document Examination Working Group guidelines: no single disguise feature, in isolation, is evidence of disguise or of attribution.
+The same systematic ACE-V method applied to natural writing governs disguised-writing examination, with the additional step of assessing intra-document variation as an indicator of disguise effort.
 The examiner must assess the entire document, including the variation within the document, against a hypothesis that the writer was applying disguise.
 Disguised writing shows more intra-document variation than genuine writing and tends to show a distinctive "effort signal" (heavier pressure, slower pen speed, more deliberate pen lifts) that is absent in natural, undisguised writing.

 Proportion ratios within and between letters are among the most robust features because they reflect the writer's spatial template for each letter, a template encoded in long-term memory rather than short-term motor habit.
 If a writer's letter 'h' consistently has a stem height that is 1.8 times the body height across their natural writing, the same ratio tends to persist in disguised writing, opposite-hand writing, and block-capital writing.
 This persistence is the practical foundation for the examiner's ability to attribute even heavily disguised writing when adequate exemplars are available.